Oratorical conventions, communication ethics and rhetorical rules are being challenged. And an entire profession has been disoriented.

 Located at the intersection of business, government, and international relations, Georgetown University’s McDonough School of Business develops principled leaders with a global mindset to be in service to business and society.
 Guided by that purpose, we are a business school that produces knowledge and educates leaders to address the most significant challenges and opportunities facing business and society today.

-Since its founding five years ago, Gotham Ghostwriters has been a unifying force in speechwriting and leadership communications.
+Since its founding seven years ago, Gotham Ghostwriters has been a unifying force in speechwriting and leadership communications.
 Through its important work in helping organizations in need of speechwriting and ghostwriting find the most capable professional rhetoricians in the world, GG and its founder Dan Gerstein have become essential connectors of a once-ephemeral business.

 Convened by Vital Speeches of the Day magazine, the Professional Speechwriters Association offers training, information, recognition, connection and purchasing power for speechwriters and leadership communication professionals